share-extras/execute-script-action/README.txt

 Installation
 ------------

-The dashlet has been developed to install on top of an existing Alfresco 3.3/3.4 installation.
+The action has been developed to install on top of an existing Alfresco 3.3/3.4 installation.

 An Ant build script is provided to build a JAR file containing the